HauseMasterZ/swift-type/README.md

 SwiftType is a minimalistic typing test site that allows you to test your typing speed and accuracy.
 It features a simple and minimal interface, with the ability to toggle dark and light theme.
 Uses [Quotable API](https://github.com/lukePeavey/quotable) to fetch random quotes.

+## Contributing
+Contributions are welcome!
+Please read [CONTRIBUTING.md](CONTRIBUTING.md) for more info.

 ## Features
  - Blazingly fast
  - Custom fonts